zephyrproject-rtos/zephyr/samples/bluetooth/peripheral_ht/README.rst

 ********

 Similar to the :ref:`Peripheral <ble_peripheral>` sample, except that this application specifically exposes the HT (Health Thermometer) GATT Service.

-Once a device connects it will generate dummy temperature values.
+On Nordic nRF devices, this sample uses the built-in TEMP peripheral to return die temperature values.
+On other boards, it will generate dummy temperature values.

 Requirements